 - Electrical and Safety Ratings: CE, NRTL (MET) US, C

-MPI continually stays abreast of changes in packaging technology, standards, and guidelines and employs the highest standards of excellence to develop and deliver high-quality, reliable products including the most current features and functionality that contribute to saving patient lives through error-free medication packaging.
+MPI continually stays abreast of changes in packaging technology, standards, and guidelines and employs the highest standards of excellence to develop and deliver high-quality, reliable products.
+Recent product advancements have been incorporated into the Auto-Print® such as a higher quality printer, new digital heater and a more powerful processor.
+Our products comprise the most current features and functionality that contribute to saving patient lives through error-free medication packaging.